JordynRabinowitz/JordynRabinowitz.github.io/README.md

 # JordynRabinowitz.github.io

 This repository is for web.
+It has a wa1.html, wa2.html. wa1.html: my name wa2.html: about me with some links

 Fun facts about me:
 I freelance websites and simple apps!
 I use Xcode, Replit, and Visual Studio Code